-Learning to play drums can be a little intimidating at first, but, you quickly realize how fun it can be, and it usually doesn’t take as much time as you initially thought to learn the basics.
+Learning to play drums can be a little intimidating at first, but, you quickly realize how fun it can be.
+It doesn’t take as much time as you might think to learn the basics.
 Playing basic patterns, fills, and learning songs can take anywhere from 2 to 3 months.
 After that, it will only go faster.

 Learning to play the basics on the drums is much easier than other instruments, and mastering drumming is something that feels almost impossible.
 Even the best drummers in the world have a lot to learn, so it’s a lifetime study.

-Once you reach your goal, then you can set the next one, then the next one, and so on.
-Whatever your goals are, you are sure to have a lot of fun, no matter what!
+- Once you reach your goal, then you can set the next one, then the next one, etc.

 How Often Should You Practice Drumming

 Practicing is the best way to improve at whatever it is that you do and drumming is no exception.
 It’s a mandatory requirement for every skill in the world.
 No matter where you are in your learning journey, practicing drums should be a part of your daily routine.
 The better you become, the more you will practice.